AISemanticsStudy/lmpm/README.md

 | **Capacity**  | rule internals                    | heads, width, depth    |

 ## Inductive bias is first-class in LMPM
+In a behavior-centric view, inductive bias is the only operator, not operand in the arithmetic-centric view.
 LMPM makes inductive bias explicit, programmable, and debuggable.
 Inductive bias is treated as the real operator of an AI system built with LMPM.
-In a behavior-centric view, inductive bias is the only operator, not operand in the arithmetic-centric view.
+Compared to other AI systems, one unique aspect of LMPM is that the we preserve the same level of fine-grained control and observability in inductive bias at every level of the stack, from language semantics, IR, resolver, compiler, to runtime.

 ## Commit in LMPM
 In LMPM, commit is the sole causal interface between the system and the external world.